DoSomething/communal-docs/Homestead/readme.md

 # Homestead Projects
-192.168.10.10 northstar.dev
+192.168.10.10 northstar.test
-192.168.10.10 phoenix.dev
+192.168.10.10 phoenix.test
-192.168.10.10 rogue.dev
+192.168.10.10 rogue.test
 ```

-Make sure that the IP specified (e.g. `192.168.10.10 phoenix.dev`) matches the `ip` key in the `Homestead.yaml` file!
+Make sure that the IP specified (e.g. `192.168.10.10 phoenix.test`) matches the `ip` key in the `Homestead.yaml` file!

 #### Step 5: Let's do this!

 You should be ready to go!
 Follow the per-project installation instructions in each README file to install Composer dependencies, run database migrations, and build any front-end assets.
-Each of your sites should now be accessible in a web browser, like [http://phoenix.dev](http://phoenix.dev)!
+Each of your sites should now be accessible in a web browser, like [http://phoenix.test](http://phoenix.test)!
 Have fun! :sparkles:

 ## Daily Usage